MikeKovarik/exifr/README.md

 // Exifr offers you an API for using your own XML parser while parsing XMP.
 // 1) get the XmlParser class.
 let XmpParser = Exifr.segmentParsers.get('xmp')
-// 2) Implement parseXml() method which takes one string argument
-//    and returns anything that ends up as output.xmp.
+// 2) Implement parseXml() method.
+It accepts string argument.
+What is returned ends up as output.xmp.
 XmpParser.prototype.parseXml = function(xmpString) {
   return 'Bring Your Own XML parser here: ' + xmpString }
 ```